Articles , Glossary

 Visual hierarchy of copy content

-Copy content is another aspect which has to be well-thought.
+Copy content is another aspect that has to be well thought out.
 A designer’s task here is to think about edible copy presentation framed into a clear visual hierarchy: sizes and placement of copy blocks, instantly scanned headlines and short concise call-to-action elements directly influence the level of conversions.
-The length of copy on landing pages is a debatable issue: focused goals behind the landing page doesn’t always mean that each time it should contain a minimal number of words.
+The length of copy on landing pages is a debatable issue: focused goals behind the landing page don’t always mean that it should always contain a minimal number of words.
 If it presents a famous company product or service or informs about special offers, short and strong copy can be enough to encourage users.
-However, if a new unknown product or service is presented, it is often useful to provide users with more information persuading them to follow the call to action.
-Anyway, the presentation of the copy has to be designed for good readability and scannability of the page.
+However, if a new, unknown product or service is presented, it is often useful to provide users with more information, persuading them to follow the call to action.
+Anyway, the presentation of the copy has to be designed for good readability and page scannability.

 No information overloading

-Based on the previous points, creative team working on a landing page – designers, copywriters, marketing specialists, etc. – should agree upon the priorities and define the core benefits users must see.
-Trying to overload the page with all the possible data about the offer, you risk overwhelming them so much that they can start hesitating or even get annoyed.
+Based on the previous points, the creative team working on a landing page – designers, copywriters, marketing specialists, etc. – should agree upon the priorities and define the core benefits users must see.
+Trying to overload the page with all the possible data about the offer can leave them feeling overwhelmed, leading them to hesitate or even get annoyed.
 Core information fields included on the landing page usually cover:

 If the offer is quite complex and it’s hard to describe all its benefits shortly, the good solution can be found by dividing the page into several theme blocks with separate interactive elements ( buttons, fields, links, etc) enabling users to get further information or help quickly but on the other page.